stefan-b-jakobsson/basload/README.md

 * At most the first twelve characters of the label name
 * The length of the label name
 * A checksum, calculated by adding the PETSCII values of the label name
-* A line number in the tokenized BASIC code
+* The line number in the tokenized BASIC code whereto the label points

 It is possible to use labels longer than twelve characters, but that may cause "false" duplicates.
 BASLOAD will warn you about this, and if there is an actual duplicate definition (true or false), the program will stop with an error.